Litigation and Dispute Processing PG (11443.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-Andrew Hemming and Tanya Penovic, Civil Procedure in Australia (LexisNexis, 2015) ('Hemming and Penovic')
+Hemming, Andrew and Tanya Penovic, Civil Procedure in Australia (LexisNexis, 2015)

-Students are encouraged to make use of the following:
+Students may also make use of the following:

 Students are strongly encouraged to attend the tutorials.
 The Unit will expose students to new skills with which they have had little or no contact in their studies.
 The tutorials provide practical guidance on, and opportunities to practise, the skills being assessed in the Unit.